ghall15/fiscalhistory/webpage/bond_pricing_primer.rst

 :math:`\tilde{q}^0_{1,2}` is the *forward price*.
 It is an average of the two possible prices next period

-In this example, we are making no adjutment for risk.
+In this example, we are making no adjustment for risk.
 Fancier theories that you will learn in a financial economics course will adjust for risk the right hand side of this equation.

    - whose :math:`\pi_0`? (rational expectations)